mozilla-ai/lm-buddy/CONTRIBUTING.md

 and install the package dependencies there.
 This hasn't been explicitly tested with other virtual python environments, but will likely work.

-Alternatively, you can use poetry's own environment by running
+Alternatively, you can use Poetry's own environment by running
 ```
 poetry lock
 poetry env use python3.10
 poetry install
 ```
 where `python3.10` is your python interpreter.

-The `pyproject.toml` file defines dependency groups for the logical job types in the package.
-Individual dependency groups can be installed by running `poetry install --with <group1>,<group2>` or `poetry install --only <group>`.

 ## Code style